 Shopify for early growth

-This stage is usually defined by:
+This stage usually looks like:

 NetSuite for scale

-NetSuite helps apparel brands bring together:
+NetSuite helps apparel brands manage:

-- Order management.
+- Order processing.

 - Inventory and warehouse operations.